vitiral/novault/README.md

 "correct horse battery staple" has high entropy but is pretty easy to remember.

 This will create a randomly generated secret file at `~/.local/novault.secret`.
-Keep this file *relatively* secure (see the "What you need to keep/remember" section below).
+Keep this file _relatively_ secure (see the "What you need to keep/remember" section below).
 Whatever you do, DON'T loose this file!
-The purpose of it is to make it so that an attacker needs *both* your master-password AND this file in order to crack your passwords.
-If you accidentally copy/paste your master password into Facebook then that is bad but you don't have to completely freak out.
+The purpose of it is to make it so that an attacker needs _both_ your master-password AND this file in order to crack your passwords.
+If you accidentally copy/paste your master password into Facebook, then that is bad... but you don't have to completely freak out.
 See section "I lost my master password..." below.

 Once you have chosen your password, add a site: